Christian Turner: Career

-After completing his PhD at the University of York and making historical television documentaries, Turner joined the Cabinet Office in 1997.
-He held positions in Private Office, the Economic and Domestic Secretariat and the Prime Minister's Strategy Unit.
+Turner with King Charles III, Queen Camilla, and Foreign Secretary Yvette Cooper at the 2026 United States state visit.

-Turner joined the Foreign, Commonwealth and Development Office in 2005 whilst First Secretary at the British Embassy Washington, DC.
-On his return to London he served as Private Secretary to Prime Minister Gordon Brown in 2007; as Director Middle East and North Africa, 2009-2012 during the Arab Spring.
+After working as a researcher for Videotext Communications in 1998, Turner joined the Cabinet Office that year and was Secretary to the Better Regulation Taskforce, 1998–1999, then Secretary to the Economic and Domestic Committees of the Cabinet, 1999–2000.
+After serving as Private Secretary to a Minister of State, 2001–2002, Turner was Deputy Team Leader in the Prime Minister's Strategy Unit, 2002–2003, and First Secretary at the British Embassy in Washington, DC, 2003–2006, joining the Foreign, Commonwealth and Development Office in 2005.
+On his return to Whitehall, he served as Private Secretary to Prime Minister Gordon Brown in 2007; and as Director Middle East and North Africa, 2009-2012 during the Arab Spring.

 Turner served as High Commissioner to Kenya from 2012 to 2015.
-During his time in Kenya he led the UK response to the Westgate Mall terrorist attack and the UK's reconciliation with the MauMau.
+During his time in Kenya he led the UK response to the Westgate Mall terrorist attack and the UK's reconciliation with the Mau Mau.

-On his return to the UK in 2016 Turner led the London Syria Conference for No 10, raising $12 billion for Syrian refugees.
+On his return to the UK in 2016, Turner led the London Syria Conference for No 10, raising $12 billion for Syrian refugees.
 In 2016 he became Director General for the Middle East and Africa and then acting Political Director General.
 From 2017 to 2019 he served as Prime Minister Theresa May's international affairs advisor and Deputy National Security Advisor.
-In this role he was also senior responsible owner for the £1.25bn Conflict, Stability and Security Fund.
+In this role he was also senior responsible owner for the £1.25 billion Conflict, Stability and Security Fund.

 Turner served as High Commissioner to Pakistan from 2019 to 2023 before becoming Political Director of the Foreign, Commonwealth and Development Office.
-In May 2025 it was announced that he would succeed Dame Barbara Woodward as British ambassador to the United Nations later in the year.
+In May 2025 it was announced that he would succeed Dame Barbara Woodward as British ambassador to the United Nations.
+Subsequently it was revealed that he was also under consideration for nomination as Britain's ambassador to the United States following the dismissal of Peter Mandelson amid the scandal surrounding his ties to Jeffrey Epstein, alongside a number of other candidates including Mark Sedwill, Richard Moore and Lindsay Croisdale-Appleby.
+In December 2025 Turner was appointed as Ambassador by Prime Minister Keir Starmer.
+He took up the post on 2 February 2026 after presenting his credentials to the Department of State.

+In April 2026, remarks made by Turner in February 2026 during an event in Washington, D.C. addressed to British students were made public; these included comments on Starmer being "on the ropes" over the Mandelson scandal, criticising the lack of response to the Epstein files in the US (as compared to the UK), and criticising the "special relationship" as a "nostalgic" and "backwards-looking" term when applied to US-UK relations, saying that the one country with a real "special relationship" with the US was Israel (this was said shortly before the US-Israeli strikes on Iran that led to the 2026 Iran war).
+The Foreign Office clarified that these were private, informal comments and not the UK government's official position.